drone1/alt/README.md

 ## Usage
 ```
-alt [options] [command]

 Options:
   -V, --version                         output the version number
-  -r, --reference <path>                Path to reference JSONC file (default language)
+  -r, --reference-file <path>           Path to reference JSONC file (default language)
   -rl, --reference-language <language>  The reference file's language; overrides any
                                         'referenceLanguage' config setting
   -p, --provider <name>                 AI provider to use for translations (anthropic,
                                         openai); overrides any 'provider' config setting
   -o, --output-dir <path>               Output directory for localized files (default:
-                                        "/home/jonl/dev/alt")
+                                        "/home/jonl/dev/lightwall")
   -l, --target-languages <list>         Comma-separated list of language codes; overrides
-                                        any 'taretLanguages' config setting
+                                        any 'targetLanguages' config setting
   -k, --keys <list>                     Comma-separated list of keys to process
   -j, --reference-var-name <var name>   The exported variable in the reference file, e.g.
-                                        export default = {...} you'd use 'default' (default:
+                                        export default = {...} you'd use 'default'
-                                        "default")
+                                        (default: "default")
   -f, --force                           Force regeneration of all translations (default:
                                         false)
+  -rtw, --realtime-writes               Write updates to disk immediately, rather than on
+                                        shutdown (default: false)
   -m, --app-context-message <message>   Description of your app to give context.
-Passed with
+Passed
-                                        each translation request; overrides any
+                                        with each translation request; overrides any
                                         'appContextMessage' config setting
   -y, --tty                             Use tty/simple renderer; useful for CI (default:
                                         false)
-  -c, --config <path>                   Path to config file; defaults to <output
+  -c, --config-file <path>              Path to config file; defaults to <output
                                         dir>/config.json
-  -x, --max-retries <integer>           Maximum retries on failure (default: 100)
+  -x, --max-retries <integer>           Maximum retries on failure (default: 3)
-  -e, --concurrent <integer>            Maximum # of concurrent tasks (default: 5)
-  -n, --normalize-output-filenames      Normalizes output filenames (to all lower-case)
+  -n, --normalize-output-filenames      Normalizes output filenames (to all lower-case);
+                                        overrides any 'normalizeOutputFilenames' in config
+                                        setting (default: false)
+  -v, --verbose                         Enables verbose spew (default: false)
+  -d, --debug                           Enables debug spew (default: false)
-                                        (default: false)
+  -t, --trace                           Enables trace spew (default: false)
   --context-prefix <value>              String to be prefixed to all keys to search for
-                                        additional context, which are passed along to the AI
+                                        additional context, which are passed along to the
-                                        for context (default: "")
+                                        AI for context
   --context-suffix <value>              String to be suffixed to all keys to search for
-                                        additional context, which are passed along to the AI
+                                        additional context, which are passed along to the
-                                        for context (default: "")
+                                        AI for context
   --look-for-context-data               If specified, ALT will pass any context data
                                         specified in the reference file to the AI provider
                                         for translation.
-At least one of --contextPrefix or
+At least one of --contextPrefix
-                                        --contextSuffix must be specified (default: false)
+                                        or --contextSuffix must be specified (default:
-  -w, --write-on-quit                   Write files to disk only on quit (including
-                                        SIGTERM); useful if running ALT causes your server
-                                        to restart constantly (default: false)
+                                        false)
-  -v, --verbose                         Enables verbose spew (default: false)
-  -d, --debug                           Enables debug spew (default: false)
-  -t, --trace                           Enables trace spew (default: false)
-  -h, --help                            display help for comman
+  -h, --help                            display help for command

 Commands:
-  translate (default)
+  translate
 ```

 ## Examples